shakebugs/shake-docs/docs/android/configuration-and-data/new-ticket-screen-elements.md

 Three tips:
 * Users can always edit the email field, even if you pre-fill it.
-* Do you want to always receive user's email?
+* Do you always want to receive a user's email?
 You should then *both* pre-fill and hide the Email field.
 * The value you receive in the email field is just an attribute of that ticket, a simple **String**.
 To register a User as an unique **entity** which Shake automatically relates to all Tickets they submit, register your users with the [Users](android/users/overview.md) module.

 ## Inspect button